-This post aims to give you all the information you need to choose between the Garmin Edge 530 vs 830 vs 1030.
-The first two are both brand new, and come with a lot of awesome new features.
+This in-depth post with video reviews aims to give you all the information you need to choose between the Garmin Edge 530 vs 830 vs 1030.
+The first two are major upgrades, and came fully loaded with a lot of awesome new features.
 I hope this post will make it easier for you to decide which bike computer best matches your needs.

 First off, here is a chart that highlights the differences between these three bike computers.

 |Best Price right now on Amazon||Usually just under $300, but click here for the Best Price Right Now on Amazon||Usually just under $400, but click here for the Best Price Right Now on Amazon||Best Price on Amazon Right Now: $599.99|

 |Size||1.9" x 3.2" x 0.8" (50 x 82 x 20 mm)||1.9" x 3.2" x 0.8" (50 x 82 x 20 mm)||2.3" x 4.5" x 0.8" (58 x 114 x 21 mm)|

 |Processing speed||Double the speed of the 520 Plus||Double the speed of the 820||Not as fast as the other two|